-Assessment of & Installation of TEC
+Assessment of, Installation & Maintenance of TEC

 Service Delivery Module